🌟 Gifted Program CogAT Prep

 Builds reasoning, not recall

-CogAT tests how your child thinks — not what they've memorized.
+CogAT measures how your child thinks.
 AISparks builds genuine reasoning skills through adaptive problem-solving.

 🎯